yanchith/emacs.d/README.md

-# Emacs Cheatsheet
+# My Emacs Config and Cheatsheet

 ## Installation

 ### macOS

-The `railwaycat/emacsmacport` version is compatible with `spectacle` snapping (there is undesired space left around the borders after snapping).
+The `railwaycat/emacsmacport` version is compatible with `spectacle` snapping (some emacs distribution have an undesired space left around the borders after snapping).

 Install it from `homebrew`: